-As the season is upon us, and in the spirit of providing more transparency as Andy Gardner mentioned in his email, the Thunder Board wanted to share some information on the 2020 Thunder Operating expenses as these will be a part of your fees for 2020.
+As the season is upon us, and in the spirit of providing transparency on the Thunder operating expenses, the Thunder Board wanted to provide you with additional details regarding the Thunder Operating expenses as these will be a part of your fees for this season.
 We understand the significant financial commitment that travel baseball brings.
 While we are very proud of our stewardship over the years, and the fact that Thunder fees and costs are lower than many comparable organizations in the area, financial prudence and transparency are our primary goals.

 While all funds are controlled centrally by our program Finance Director, each team’s budget (and therefore player fees) are ultimately determined by the individual coach.
 That said, we strive for program-wide consistency, and can provide the following general information about the Thunder finances.